-Figure 75: Comparison of FDS device output and Pathfinder input and FED calculation for moving occupant.
+Figure 81: Comparison of FDS device output and Pathfinder input and FED calculation for moving occupant.

-5.1.3.3 Analysis
+6.1.3.3 Analysis

 For this simulation, the concentrations are constant over each initial region.
 We can calculate the expected FED by hand to be 0.07896.
-Pathfinder calculates 0.07928, as difference of 0.4%.
+Pathfinder calculates 0.07752, a difference of 1.8%.
+As can be seen in Figure 81, the Pathfinder interpolation of the 3D Plot data leads to a smoothing of the data at the region boundaries.